 Happy Monday, loves!

-This may be my favorite Broma shoot to date.
-I’m not going to lie… I’m obsessed with how these Blueberry Banana Gluten-Free Waffles turned out.
+This may be my favorite Broma shoot to date, and not to toot my own horn, but I’m obsessed with how these Blueberry Banana Gluten-Free Waffles turned out.

 THEY’RE SO PRETTY.